TixoApp/tixo/README.md

 - Add advanced metrics for host event dashboard
 - Marketing and partnerships to beta test platform launch
 - Export custodial ticket accounts via private key export

+## Market opportunity in ticketing

+In a rapidly growing online ticketing economy projected to reach $68 billion by 2025, TIXO leads the innovation, offering a more consumer-friendly, transparent, and profitable method of ticketing live events.
+TIXO provides an unparalleled payment processing experience that's tailored to its needs, reinforcing its credibility as an early player in the Web3 landscape.
+The integration is smooth, secure, and hassle-free, complete with real-time fraud detection mechanisms that safeguard transaction flows.

+TIXO, grounded in advanced Web3 technology, delivers a trusted and familiar user experience, creating a seamless ticketing ecosystem where fans feel they're buying tickets directly from the artists.
+With TIXO, creators take control, fans gain authentic experiences, and live events become more profitable - welcome to the future of live event ticketing.